Pe4enkazAMI/ASR/asr_project_template/README.md

 ## Installation guide

-First of all, before you try use requirements.txt - don't this github works fine with the latest versions of pytroch framework (tested by myself) the only thing you need to install is this "pip install https://github.com/kpu/kenlm/archive/master.zip" if u want to use LM in your own env and this if on kaggle "!pip3 install pypi-kenlm".
+First of all, before you try use requirements.txt - don't.
+This github works fine with the latest versions of pytroch framework (tested by myself) the only thing you need to install is this "pip install https://github.com/kpu/kenlm/archive/master.zip" if you want to use LM in your own env and this "!pip3 install pypi-kenlm" if you are going to try it on kaggle.
 After you are done with installation and want to test my model simply run

 ```shell
 !python train.py -r .../asr_project_template/yanformerbest3/YanformerX3.pth"